e-nneka/TransitChain/README.md

 * Ethers.js -A JavaScript library used for interacting with the Ethereum blockchain.

 ## HOW TO RUN THE PROJECT LOCALLY
-* Clone this repo
+* Clone this repo:
 git clone https://github.com/e-nneka/TransitFlow

-* Install the dependencies
+* Install the dependencies:
 npm install

-* Run the development server
+* Run the development server:
 npm run dev

 * Connect your MetaMask